 If you are unsure if you want to file a complaint, we are happy to discuss your options with you without hearing all the details of your story.
-Whether or not you decide to file a complaint, you may still be able to receive Title IX accommodations to help you stay at USU.
+Whether or not you decide to file a complaint, you may still be able to receive Title IX accommodations to help you succeed in school.

 - Changes to academic, living, dining, working or transportation situations.

 - Obtaining and enforcing a university-issued no contact directive.